-RESPEC reviewed capital and operating costs required for the coal mining operations at the TRM.
-Historic capital and operating expenditures were supplied to RESPEC by Tunnel Ridge.
+RESPEC reviewed capital and operating costs required for the coal mining operations at Hamilton.
+Historic capital and operating expenditures were supplied to RESPEC by HCC.
 The site is an operating coal mine; therefore, the capital and operating cost estimates were prepared with consideration of recent operating performance.
 The cost estimates are accurate to within +/-25%.
 RESPEC considers these cost estimates to be reasonable.
-All costs in this section are expressed in real US dollars.
+All costs in this section are expressed in real 2024 US dollars.